-The ultrasound technician program takes about seventeen months for most students to complete.
+The ultrasound technician program takes about fourteen months for most students to complete.

 - On average, $19,100 in student loans are owed upon completion of this program**

 - The length of the ultrasound technician program is about 14 months

 Learn more and see other schools listed by visiting our ultrasound technician schools page.